 AIDA64 is another highly popular piece of software, and it is one of the best CPU stress testing and diagnostic programs out there.
-It provides useful system data and is a great way to thoroughly test CPU performance.
-However, the main drawback is that the full program is not free like most other stress testing tools, but after all, AIDA64 offers much more than a simple stress test.
+It provides useful system data and is a great way to test CPU performance thoroughly.
+However, the main drawback is that the full program is not free, like most other stress testing tools, but after all, AIDA64 offers much more than a simple stress test.

 Obviously, this is a program geared more towards professionals and tech enthusiasts rather than the average gamer and PC user.
 If you actually want to buy the program or just test out the free version, you can find all the relevant download links on the official website.

-As its name might suggest, powerMAX is a very good burn-in test i.e. it places the CPU under extreme stress in order to maximize heat generation to see if the processor works well at high temperatures and whether the cooling solution is working as intended.
+As its name might suggest, powerMAX is a very good burn-in test.
+It places the CPU under extreme stress to maximize heat generation to see if the processor works well at high temperatures and whether the cooling solution is working as intended.